 Loading script and Flickr images

 About the RICADV: The Rhode Island Coalition Against Domestic Violence (RICADV) is an organization dedicated to ending domestic violence.
 The RICADV was formed in 1979 to support and assist the six domestic violence prevention agencies in Rhode Island.
-The organization also provides leadership to its six member agencies, strives to create justice for victims, and raises awareness on the issue of domestic violence in Rhode Island.
+The organization also provides leadership to its six member agencies (*Blackstone Valley Advocacy Center, Domestic Violence Resource Center of South County, Elizabeth Buffum Chace Center, Sojourner House, the Women's Center of Rhode Island, and the Women's Resource Center), strives to create justice for victims, and raises awareness on the issue of domestic violence in Rhode Island.

 The RICADV's member agencies provide a wide array of services for victims – including 24 hour hotline support, emergency shelter, support groups, counseling services, and assistance with the legal system.
 For more information about these organizations and services, call the statewide Helpline at 800-494-8100.
 And if you hear or see someone being hurt, call 911 immediately.